JunhaoW3/tp/docs/DeveloperGuide.md

 ### Team size: 5

-### 1. **Allow editing of existing notes**
+### 1. Allow editing of existing notes
 Currently, if the user needs to edit an existing note, they would have to delete the existing note and then add a new one.
 This might reduce efficiency.
-We plan to add an EditReminder command to allow users to directly edit existing notes.
+We plan to add an `EditReminder` command to allow users to directly edit existing notes.
 Timestamps for such edited notes would also be updated accordingly.

+### 2. Allow multiple phone numbers per client
+Currently, only one phone number can be added per client, and it can only consist of numbers.
+Since it is possible for an individual to have more than one phone numbers such as for mobile, home and office numbers, we plan to update `Phone` to `LabelledPhone` which consists of a phone number and a label, and for each `Person` to have a `Set<LabelledPhone>`.
+`AddCommandParser` and `EditCommandParser` will also allow the parsing of multiple labelled phone numbers.